percona/pxb-docs/docs/xtrabackup-option-reference.md

 Verify server certificate Common Name value against host name used when connecting to server.

-### --stats()
-Causes xtrabackup to scan the specified data files and print out index statistics.

 ### --stream(=FORMAT)
 Stream all backup files to the standard output in the specified format.
 Currently, this option only supports the xbstream format.